flashlin/Samples/torch-qa/fine-tune/data-user/baccarat.md

 Q: What are the betting rules for Tiger Pair bets?
 Answer: The Tiger Pair wager is similar to the Banker Pairs and Player pairs wagers, but they are combined into one bet.
 Simply place a bet in the Tiger Pair betting area of the layout.
 All bets must be placed before any cards are dealt.
 If either or both of the Player’s and Banker’s hands first two cards are a pair, you win.
 If only one of the hands has a pair on their first two cards, this is known as a “Single Tiger Pair” and the odds paid are 4 to 1.
 If both hands have a pair on their first two cards, this is known as a “Double Tiger Pair” and the odds are 20 to 1.
 If the pairs in both hands have a matching number or matching picture card, then this is known as a “Twin Tiger Pair” and the odds are 100 to 1.

-Question: What is payout of Tiger Baccarat?
-Q: List the betting options in Tiger Baccarat.
-Answer:
-* Tiger: Banker wins with a total score of six.
-  - Two Card Tiger: Odds are 12 to 1 when the Banker has two cards.
-  - Three Card Tiger: Odds are 20 to 1 when the Banker has three cards.
-* Big Tiger: Banker wins with a total score of six and exactly three cards.
-Payout Odds: 50 to 1 for a total score of six and exactly three cards.
-* Tiger Tie: Tie with a total of six.
-Payout Odds: 35 to 1 for a Tie with a total of six.
-* Tiger Pair: Player's or Banker's first two cards are a pair.
-  Payout Odds:
-    - Single Tiger Pair: Odds are 4 to 1 if only one hand has a pair on their first two cards.
-    - Double Tiger Pair: Odds are 20 to 1 if both hands have a pair on their first two cards.
-    - Twin Tiger Pair: Odds are 100 to 1 if both hands' pairs have matching numbers or pictures.

 Question: What's the winning condition for the Tiger bet?
 Answer: The banker wins with a total score of six.